ProactiveProgrammers/www.proactiveprogrammers.com/includes/abbreviations.md

 *[HTML]: Hyper Text Markup Language
 *[HTTP]: Hyper Text Transfer Protocol
+*[SMART]: Specific, Measurable, Achievable, Relevant, and Time-Bounded *[W3C]: World Wide Web Consortium
-*[uniqify]: The process of making all of the elements in a list unique *[W3C]: World Wide Web Consortium
+*[uniqify]: The process of making all of the elements in a list unique